A5H73Y/Parkour/docs/guides/rewarding-player.md

 You are able to delay the time a reward is given to the Player in hours, including decimals such as '0.5' = 30 minutes, or '48' = 2 full days.
 For example the Player could receive the prize on their first completion, but may have to wait 2 full days before they are able to receive the prize again.
 This is achieved by entering `/pa rewarddelay (course) (hours)`.

 You can also have the Player only be rewarded a single time after they complete a Course.
 This is heavily recommended if you are doing anything advanced with ParkourLevels, such as using rewardleveladd.
 This is achieved by entering `/pa rewardonce (course)`.

-## Parkoins

-Parkoins are a currency within the Parkour plugin that can be configured like any other prize.

-Unfortunately due to time constraints and more important features, this has been underutilized by the plugin itself.
-Fortunately due to the easy developer API, you can create a plugin that can build on top of Parkour that uses the currency.
-An example could be requiring a certain amount of Parkoins before a Course can be purchased to join.